How To Make Money Exporting Products From Africa To Overseas

  Bulk or a certain quantity is very important for exports.
 If you think you do not have the capacities find new ways to build them.
 One is to partner with other smaller businesses or producers in your area building a cooperative and you export the sum of your products.

-READ ALSO: 10 profitable business ideas to start with low capital
+READ ALSO: Top 10 Online business ideas with low or no investment

 The other is to be aware of avenues to increase your capacities.
 The US, for example under the AGOA agreement42 assists African companies with finances, training, and other means to build their capacities to enable them to enter the US market.
 See if you are eligible.
 Contact your local USAID or US embassy office to find out more about such opportunities or research the AGOA guidelines for your country online.